|Why Are We Losing Our Working Farm and Forest Land?|

-- Farming and forestry combined are Virginia’s #1 industry ….400 years and counting, accounting for a total economic impact of $79 billion in 2006.
+- Farming and forestry combined are Virginia’s #1 industry ….400 years and counting, accounting for a total economic impact of almost $70 billion in 2011. .
 Click here for more information.

 - Well-managed farm and forest land also produce significant environmental benefits.